HKathman/pam_annotation_experiments/README.md

 Trains Active Learning Models.
 Sampling strategies as defined in config.py are used.
 Number of selected_initial_training_samples, selected_add_training_samples and selected_max_training_samples can be
 specified in config.py.
-Results are stored in results/example_dataset/03-active_learning/experiments
+Results are stored in results/my_awesome_dataset/03-active_learning/experiments

+### STEP 7: Active Learning Evaluation
+Creates active learning tables with results for all random seeds and true positive, true negative, false positive and false negative values.
+The tables are stored in results/my_awesome_dataset/03-active_learning/evaluation